Qualification and Competency Assessments

 Mutual Recognition Agreement (MRA) Application

 To be eligible to apply you must hold certification from or have membership of one of the signatory MRA Associations.
-You must also have completed your training and qualification to practice as a speech pathologist in a country that is signatory to the MRA Agreement as below.
+You must also have completed your professional education to become a speech pathologist in a country that is signatory to the MRA Agreement as below.

-Speech Language and Audiology Canada (SAC) – Clinically Certified Speech-Language Pathologist (S-LP(C))
+- Speech-Language & Audiology Canada (SAC) – Certified Speech-Language Pathologist (S-LP(C))

 Mutual Recognition Agreement (MRA) Application Form .